camerond/camerondaigle/posts/three-types-of-meetings.md

 quarterly all-hands can be pretty boring, but at least it's only boring 4 times a year).

-But the erosion of morale from bad status meetings doesn't happen because _one_ of them is bad, it happens because _lots_ of them are bad.
-When people feel like they're drowning in meetings, it's likely because they're having to navigate too many status meetings – they're either feeling overwhelmed with information, or they're feeling overwhelmed with _boredom_ as they wait their way through readouts of information that is redundant or irrelevant to their "real job", as it were (which is likely not Professional Meeting Audience Member).
+But the erosion of morale from bad status meetings doesn't happen because _one_ of them is bad, it happens because _many_ of them are bad.

-Status meetings, especially lots of redundant/boring status meetings, can be a huge morale drag.
-Sitting in a meeting hearing information that's inactionable doesn't help anyone feel effective except (maybe) the presenter, who themselves is probably not loving having to deliver readouts to an indifferent audience.
+Often when people feel like they're drowning in meetings, it's because they're having to navigate too many status meetings – meetings where they're just in the audience audience, just listening, just waiting to get back to their "real work" as it were.
+Or they're having to present, which can be equally draining – reading out information, likely over and over, as the audience or the information changes slightly from meeting to meeting.

 #### Status meetings should be **efficient**, **structured**, and **read-only**.

 A status meeting that isn't **efficient** probably just needs to be shorter – even if that means it happens more often.
-Is your Product Team Monthly a 2-hour slog?
-Maybe it could be a 1-hour slog, with more info in a followup email.
+Is your Product Team Monthly a two-hour slog?
+Maybe it could be a sprightly _one_-hour slog, with more info in a followup document.
 Maybe it could be a trim 30 minutes biweekly.
+Hell, maybe it could be an email.

 A status meeting that isn't **structured** is probably inefficient.
 Different ceremonies for different types of status meetings can really help – make sure